speedybits/PokerTetris/CARDTRIS.md

   - Explosion animations

 ## Deck Management
-- Uses a standard 52-card deck (no jokers)
+- Base deck consists of 54 cards (standard 52-card deck plus 2 Jokers)
-- Each card appears exactly once in the deck
+- Each level beyond Level 1 adds 2 additional Jokers to the deck
+- Jokers are "wild" cards that can represent any card needed to complete a poker hand
+- When using a Joker in a hand:
+  - The Joker automatically assumes the most advantageous value/suit for the highest possible hand
+  - Only one Joker can be used per poker hand
 - Cards are uniquely identified by:
-  - Suit (hearts ♥, diamonds ♦, clubs ♣, spades ♠)
+  - Suit (hearts ♥, diamonds ♦, clubs ♣, spades ♠, joker 🃏)
-  - Value (A=1, 2-10, J=11, Q=12, K=13)
+  - Value (A=1, 2-10, J=11, Q=12, K=13, JOKER)
 - When cards are matched and removed from the board:
   - They are returned to the deck
   - The deck is reshuffled when empty
-- Duplicate cards are impossible by design
+- Duplicate cards are impossible by design (except for Jokers, which increase with level)